 Up high, the road deteriorated to a dirt road.
 The GPS told me that we were at 2000 meters.
 Right at the top, we stopped for everyone to catch up and have a drink at a little shop.
 A few kilometres further, we stopped again, as the road switched back.
 From here there was a magnificent view over the whole area.
 We could see for 20 km, back to where we had come from that morning.
 From here, it was all the way down at a slow pace, due to road works and the general condition of the road.

 Earlier, during the start of the trip, I had wondered about the name of the company I had booked this trip with.
 “Offroad Vietnam”.
 We had been riding “On” the road all the time; perhaps they had a different understanding of the words “Off-Road”.
 Today I had figured it out.
 On road equals Off road in this part of the world.

 Before dinner, the master of the house sat with us to enjoy a customary drink of rice wine.

-All the tiredness was soon forgotten; or was it?
-I noticed after dinner there was very little energy left in us and everyone just wanted to lie down.
+All the tiredness was soon forgotten, or was it?
+I noticed after dinner there was very little energy left for us and everyone just wanted to lie down.
 How strong was that wine?!

 On entering Hanoi proper, we hit the jackpot.
 It was peak hour with curb-to-curb traffic.
 Light rain was still falling and it had gone dark.
 Minh was riding up front, mostly standing on the foot pegs to make him more visible; I was mostly riding at the rear, as I would be easily spotted with my grey coloured helmet and double headlights.
 Most of the time I just looked for Callum’s blue helmet, as Paul was riding close in front of me.
 The occasional bus, hindering my view of Minh, accompanied the endless stream of scooters.